 1070 Jacksons Track, Jindivick, Victoria 3818

-4Cyte Pathology is now available at Atticus Health Jindivick on Thursdays and Fridays from 9 AM to 12 PM.
+4Cyte Pathology is now available at Atticus Health Jindivick from Monday to Friday 9.00 am to 12.00 noon.
 Simply walk in and register at reception for pathology collection.
+4Cyte Pathology is one of Australia’s leading comprehensive medical laboratory and pathology services.

+We welcome new patients to the practice.
 To make an appointment please call us on 03 5628 5445.

 We generally deal with all sorts of medical issues.
 However, if you have a particular need, please call us and we’re happy to discuss which practitioner or service might best be able to help you.